vijayinchicago/react_redux_blog/README.md

 ## Install

-Clone this repository: git clone https://github.com/vijayinchicago/react_redux_blog.git cd into folder: cd react_redux_blog-master
+- Clone this repository: git clone https://github.com/vijayinchicago/react_redux_blog.git
+- cd into folder: cd react_redux_blog-master
-Install libraries: npm install
+- Install libraries: npm install

 Dependencies

 - react: React is a JavaScript library for building user interfaces.
 - react-dom: React package for working with the DOM.
-react-redux: Official React bindings for Redux
+- react-redux: Official React bindings for Redux
-react-router-dom: DOM bindings for React Router
+- react-router-dom: DOM bindings for React Router
-redux: Predictable state container for JavaScript apps
+- redux: Predictable state container for JavaScript apps
-redux-form: A higher order component decorator for forms using Redux and React
+- redux-form: A higher order component decorator for forms using Redux and React
-redux-thunk: Thunk middleware for Redux.
+- redux-thunk: Thunk middleware for Redux.
-Backend Server
-bootstrap: The most popular front-end framework for developing responsive, mobile first projects on the web.
+- bootstrap: The most popular front-end framework for developing responsive, mobile first projects on the web.
-fontawesome: Get the Font Awesome unicode character by the icon name.
+- fontawesome: Get the Font Awesome unicode character by the icon name.

-This project requires an additional backend server.
-Please find more information [here](https://github.com/fade2g/reactnd-project-readable-starter).

 ## Running the app
 From a bash console:
 `npm start`

 This will start a local web server at port 3000, and open a web browser.
 You can now use the app

+## Backend Server

+This project requires an additional backend server.
+Please find more information [here](https://github.com/fade2g/reactnd-project-readable-starter).

 ## Known bugs: